openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-installation.md

 ```
 sudo pvcreate /dev/loop0
-sudo vgcreate lvmvg /dev/loop0       ## here lvmvg is the volume group name to be created
+sudo vgcreate lvmvg /dev/loop0
 ```

+In the above command, `lvmvg` is the volume group name to be created.

 ## Installation

-For installation instructions, see [here](../../../quickstart-guide/installation.md).
+Refer to the [OpenEBS Installation documentation](../../../quickstart-guide/installation.md) to install Local PV LVM.

 ## Support